What You Need to Know About Chiropractic Marketing

 - And a whole host of interests (too many to even begin listing)

-If you are embarking on running some Facebook ads yourself, be sure to read up on all the ins and outs of Facebook’s ad platform and how to use it.
+If you are embarking on running some social media ads yourself, be sure to read up on all the ins and outs of Facebook’s ad platform and how to use it.
 There are many options and it is easy to get overwhelmed on your first go.
-Adspresso has a great guide to get you jumpstarted that can be found here.
+Adspresso has a great guide to get you jump started that can be found here.

-Most industries have directories that list professionals in their given industry.
-These directories often put in a lot of time and money in order to rank well for many profitable keywords.
-Use these directories for your benefit while you are getting your site ranked for these keywords.
+Most industries have directories that list professionals within their industry.
+These directories often put in a lot of time and money in order to rank well for many profitable keywords, which means they are a resource you can use to increase the weight of your own domains.
+Use these directories to your benefit while you are getting your site ranked for your chosen keywords.

 In most instances, directories will be free (or cheap) and have an easy to fill out form.
 You will use the form to submit information about your practice to be posted on the public directory.

-Healthgrades.com has a comprehensive chiropractic directory that you should leverage to your advantage.
-It ranks for many chiropractic focused keywords.
+For example, Healthgrades.com has a comprehensive chiropractic directory that you should leverage to your advantage.
+It ranks for many chiropractic-focused keywords.

-So while you are trying to rank for “chiropractor Rochester NY”, get on the Healthgrades.com Rochester NY page and start leveraging Healthgrades.com’s rankings.
+So, while you are trying to rank for “chiropractor Rochester NY,” get your practice on the Healthgrades.com Rochester NY page and start leveraging Healthgrades.com’s rankings.

 You can create a free Healthgrades.com profile here.
 It will look something like this:

-Here are some other directories that you should be on:
+Here are a few more chiropractic or health directories that you should be on:

-All of the above directories rank for many “chiropractor in ____” type keywords.
-There are many more directories than the ones listed above.
+All of the above directories rank for many “chiropractor in...” type keywords.
+If this method works for you, don’t stop there!
+There are many more directories with online clout than the ones listed above.
 Do a quick search for “chiropractor in” + “city” to see which directories show up for the city you want to rank for.
-Leverage the directories that rank for your target terms first.
+Be sure to leverage the directories that rank for your target terms first.

 Local Search Marketing